-- Not Reported (Indicates that are relevant to MHCFI, cases that are commercially confidential, and/or cases where MHCFI lacks relevant information at the moment and is committed to address this lack future reporting) - Partially Reported (Indicates cases where only part of the indicator may be relevant, and/or cases where MHCFI compiles some but not all relevant information and is working towards reporting fully on them in the future) - Fully Reported
+- •Not Reported (Indicates that are relevant to MHCFI, cases that are commercially confidential, and/or cases where MHCFI lacks relevant information at the moment and is committed to address this lack future reporting) - Partially Reported (Indicates cases where only part of the indicator may be relevant, and/or cases where MHCFI compiles some but not all relevant information and is working towards reporting fully on them in the future) - Fully Reported

-Also see our Disclosure on Management Approach on page 14.
+Also see our Disclosure on Management Approach on page 12.

-STANDARE DISCLOSURES PART I: Profile Disclo sures 1.
-Strategy and Analysis Profile Disclosure Description Materiality Disclosure Page number/ reference Level of Reporting Global Compact Principles 1.1 Statement on Sustainability from the most senior decision-maker of the organization. • Pages 5 • 1.2 Description of key impacts, risks, and opportunities. • Pages: 5, 13 -14 • 2.
-Organiza ational Profile Profile Disclosure Description Materiality Disclosure Page number/ reference Level of Reporting Global Compact Principles 2.1 Name of the organization. • Pages: 7 • 2.2 Primary brands, products, and/or services. • Pages: 7 - 11 • 2.3 Operational structure of the organization, including main divisions, operating companies, subsidiaries, and joint ventures. • Pages: 9 • 2.4 Location of organization's headquarters. • Pages 7 - 11 • 2.5 Number of countries where the organization operates, and names of countries with either major operations or that are specifically relevant to the sustainability issues covered in the report. • Pages 7 - 11 • 2.6 Nature of ownership and legal form. • Pages: 7 - 11, 25 - 29 • 2.7 Markets served (including geographic breakdown, sectors served, and types of customers/ beneficiaries). • Pages: 7 - 11 • 2.8 Scale of the reporting organization. • Pages: 18 - 23 • 2.9 Significant changes in the reporting period regarding size, structure, or ownership. • Pages :17-18 •
+STANDARD DISCLOSURES PART I: Profile Disclosures 1.
+Strategy and d Analysis Profile Disclosure Description Materiality Disclosure Page number/ reference Level of Reporting Global Compact Principles 1.1 Statement on Sustainability from the most senior decision-maker of the organization. • Pages 5 • 1.2 Description of key impacts, risks, and opportunities. • Pages: 5; and 10-12 • 2.
+Organizatio nal Profile Profile Disclosure Description Materiality Disclosure Page number/ reference Level of Reporting Global Compact Principles 2.1 Name of the organization. • Page: Cover • 2.2 Primary brands, products, and/or services. • Pages: 8-9 • 2.3 Operational structure of the organization, including main divisions, operating companies, subsidiaries, and joint ventures. • Pages: 8-9 • 2.4 Location of organization's headquarters. • Page: 7 • 2.5 Number of countries where the • Page: 6 •